-Dandruff is an annoying condition that affects everyone at some point.
+Scalp conditions like dandruff, ingrown hair or pimples are annoying and affect everyone at some point.
 Whether it’s dry skin on your scalp, dead cells, or excess oil, one method has proven the best for straightening out these problems – scalp exfoliation.

 Exfoliating your scalp removes dead skin cells and excess oil that can cause dandruff, excessive shedding, and acne.
 Using a quality exfoliant as part of an ongoing care routine will promote healthier skin.

-Dermatologists offer some great advice to those suffering from dandruff and other scalp problems, including hair loss.
-Here’s a look at their recommendations and to use exfoliation for scalp to improve your hair health.
+Dermatologists offer some expert advice for those suffering from scalp problems.
+Here’s a look at their recommendations and to use exfoliation to improve your hair and scalp health.

 Dermatologists recommend that you exfoliate your scalp 1 to 2 times per week, depending on your skin type.
 It also prevents product buildup and flaky scalp due to dry skin and dead cells.